Rolias/KMeter-macOS/README.md

 * Standalone.zip
 * VST_Plugin.zip

+## Standalone
 I would suggest starting with the standalone application.
-Unzip the folder and you will have an app called *K-Meter* and a folder named *kmeter*.
+Unzip the folder and you will have an app called **K-Meter** and a folder named **kmeter**.
 These two files have to remain together.
 The folder contains the skins for the application.
 Double-click the K-Meter and it should launch.
 Use the _options_ button in the upper left corner and select _Audio Settings..." to set your input source.
 Start with something simple like your microphone.
 Select the K-20 button, enable peaks and set your volume.

-If you want to measure the loudness of your system audio, say from your Camtasia recording, then you'll need a tool like Soundflower than can make your output an input.
-Then instead of a microphone you just select soundflower as the input to the meter.
+If you want to measure the loudness output of your system audio, say from a tool like Camtasia, then you'll need a tool like Soundflower than can make your output an input.
+Then instead of a microphone you just select Soundflower as the input to the meter.

+## VST Plug-in
 The VST version can be used with any hosting program.
 Typically a DAW like Reaper.
 Unzip the VST_Plugin folder and again you'll have two items:
 * K-Meter.vst
 * kmeter  (a folder)